jfahrer/dockerizing_rails/_assignments/assignment_09.md

 docker-compose run --rm --service-ports app
 ```

-If you now mark another todo as complete or active you will be dropped into a `byebug` session.
+If we now mark another todo as complete or active we will be dropped into a `byebug` session.

-You already know how to fix the issue.
+We already know how to fix the issue.
 Go ahead and make the code change and make sure that the test passes.

 ## Making it work without stopping the server
-Depending on your style of working, starting and stopping the container whenever we want to start a `byebug` session can might be tedious.
+Depending on your style of working, starting and stopping the container whenever we want to start a `byebug` session might be tedious.
 The good news is that there is another way!
 We can add the following settings to our `app` service definition in the `docker-compose.yml`:

 ```yaml
     tty: true
     stdin_open: true
 ```

-These to flags do what `docker-compose run` does for us automatically: They will attach a pseudo-tty to the container and keep STDIN open.
+These to flags do what `docker-compose run` does for us automatically: They will attach a pseudo-tty to the container and keep `STDIN` open.
 You can find a complete example in `_examples/docker-compose.yml.with_tty`.

 With these flags in place we can now restart our containers with
 ```